MailTape/MailTape-v1/_posts/2019-06-16-Camilla-George.md

 image: 'https://mailta.pe/img/fbPic362.jpg'
 description: >-
-  This morning we welcome London-based saxophonist and composer, Camilla George, to select three Sunday morning tunes including some of her inspirations and collaborations.
+  This morning we welcome London-based saxophonist and composer, Camilla George, to select three Sunday morning tunes that include some of her inspirations and collaborations.
 episode_URL: 'https://mailta.pe/362/camilla-george/'
 ---